vergentos/vergentos/src/data/case-study/studio-north-creative-project-workflow-automation.md

   userImage: '/images/ns-avatar-4.png'
   userRole: 'Creative Director, Studio North'
   reviewText: 'Automation gave our team the breathing room we needed to focus on creativity.
 Projects are smoother, deadlines are met, and clients are happier.'
+result: Increased project delivery speed by 3x and cut admin workload in half
 ---

 - **Company**: Studio North